StockNews.com Begins Coverage on Amedisys (NASDAQ:AMED)

-StockNews.com assumed coverage on shares of Amedisys (NASDAQ:AMED – Free Report) in a research report report published on Wednesday.
+StockNews.com started coverage on shares of Amedisys (NASDAQ:AMED – Free Report) in a research note published on Thursday.
 The brokerage issued a buy rating on the health services provider’s stock.

-A number of other brokerages also recently commented on AMED.
-Benchmark downgraded Amedisys from a buy rating to a hold rating in a research report on Tuesday, June 27th.
-Cantor Fitzgerald boosted their price objective on Amedisys from $91.00 to $100.00 in a research report on Tuesday, June 6th.
-Truist Financial boosted their price objective on Amedisys from $97.00 to $101.00 in a research report on Tuesday, June 27th.
-Credit Suisse Group cut Amedisys from an outperform rating to a neutral rating in a research note on Tuesday, June 6th.
-Finally, SVB Securities decreased their target price on Amedisys from $96.00 to $81.00 in a research note on Friday, May 5th.
-One analyst has rated the stock with a sell rating, nine have issued a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $110.21.
+Other research analysts also recently issued research reports about the stock.
+Credit Suisse Group downgraded shares of Amedisys from an outperform rating to a neutral rating in a research note on Tuesday, June 6th.
+Benchmark cut shares of Amedisys from a buy rating to a hold rating in a report on Tuesday, June 27th.
+Cantor Fitzgerald boosted their price objective on shares of Amedisys from $91.00 to $100.00 in a report on Tuesday, June 6th.
+SVB Securities decreased their price objective on shares of Amedisys from $96.00 to $81.00 in a report on Friday, May 5th.
+Finally, Barclays boosted their price objective on shares of Amedisys from $88.00 to $101.00 in a report on Tuesday, June 27th.
+One research analyst has rated the stock with a sell rating, nine have given a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, Amedisys currently has a consensus rating of Hold and a consensus target price of $110.21.

 Amedisys, Inc, together with its subsidiaries, provides healthcare services in the United States.
 It operates through four segments: Home Health, Hospice, Personal Care, and High Acuity Care.
 The Home Health segment offers a range of services in the homes of individuals for the recovery of patients from surgery, chronic disability, or terminal illness, as well as prevents avoidable hospital readmissions through its skilled nurses; nursing services, rehabilitation therapists specialized in physical, speech, and occupational therapy; and social workers and aides for assisting its patients.